Chernobyllight/SaMam/readme.md

 cd ./TEST/
 ```

 All the test settings are provided in function "parse_args()" of the file "test_image.py".
-You can adapt them manually.
+You can adapt them manually when you use trained model with your own model setting.

 :blush:**Test on mamba_ssm:** (default)